minwoo0611/HeLiPR-Place-Recognition/README.md

 ### Steps to Run the Validation Code

 We provide a `Dockerfile` for each method.
 You can build the Docker image and execute the code within a Docker container.
+We tested this code on an NVIDIA RTX 3090 and 3080 GPU.

 #### 1. Build the Docker Image and Start the Container